PDaily/lita-dc837/README.md

 # lita-dc837

-TODO: Add a description of the plugin.
+Collection of random 'features' for the DC837 Slack clan chat.

 ## Installation